mirai-vision/mirai-vision.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Congratulations to Suman for getting selected for the India AI PhD fellowship.
+Congratulations to Suman on being selected for the India AI PhD Fellowship! 🎉